- The Quiet Earth follows a similar premise to that.

 - The inception is completed when Jack tells the truth to the crowd, and chooses love over fame.
 Ellie lets the dream continue a bit though, to let the inception sink in and take hold.

-Paul McCartney was briefly a famous musician in Liverpool, until a tragic car accident reportedly killed him.
-However, there is a popular conspiracy theory believed by many of this minor artist's underground fans: Paul's Not Dead.
-Many believe that Paul may be living secretly in Canada, under the false name of William Shears Campbell.
+Paul McCartney was briefly a famous musician in Liverpool, until his untimely death on a tragic car accident.
+However, there is a popular conspiracy theory believed by a fair number of his fans: Paul's Not Dead.
+Many believe that Paul is actually living secretly in Canada, under the false name of William Shears Campbell.

 George Harrison is alive and well, thanks to a world without cigarettes.
 He accompanied John sailing the world, and found spiritual enlightenment in India while John "found the woman he loved."
 Since his musical career didn't take off, George became a religious leader instead.

-- Thus, Thomas' failed sister series TUGS was instead a huge success in this timeline and spawned mass amounts of merchandise.
+- Thus, the failed Thomas sister series TUGS was instead a huge success in this timeline and spawned mass amounts of merchandise.

 - Texas is an independent nation, and the biggest cliche in Alternate History fiction is "what if Texas lost the Alamo?"

-- Instead of Texas, Massachusetts would be the home base for FUNimation and Sentai Filmworks, and Boston would be the filming location for the first RoboCop film, Walker, Texas Ranger and Barney & Friends.
+- Instead of Texas, Massachusetts would be the home base for FUNimation and Sentai Filmworks, and Boston would be the filming location for the first RoboCop film, Barney & Friends and this universe's equivalent of Walker, Texas Ranger.

 - The main character of the original Star Trek was Captain Christopher Pike, and the show pioneered women's rights with Number One, the female first officer.
-Spock's character was much weirder than in our universe, though.
+Spock's character was much weirder than in this timeline, though.

-- Chuck Norris is president of the United States.
+- Chuck Norris was the 45th president of the United States, while Stephen Colbert was the 46th president.

 - Peanut-butter-and-banana sandwiches are now normal cuisine